themoonisacheese/2bored2wait/README.md

 All commands can be used through discord or simply typed in the console window.

-• Please note that the time zone for the calculations is based off your computer's time!
+- Please note that the time zone for the calculations is based off your computer's time!

+- Here are some basic commands:
    - `start` will start the queue.
 It takes between 15-30 seconds for the bot to update with the queue position.
       - `start 14:00` will start at 2pm.
    - `play 8:00` will try to calculate the right time to join so you can play at 8:00
    - `update` will send an update to the current channel with your position and ETA.
    - `stop` will stop the queue.
+- Type `help` for a full ist of commands

 <!-- ROADMAP -->